 Tamil Nadu is the homeland of one of humanity’s living classical civilisations, stretching back uninterrupted for two millennia and very much alive today in the Tamils' language, dance, poetry and forms of Hinduism.
 Some of the temples here are among India's finest, from the sculpted stonework at Thanjavur (Tanjore) to the sprawling halls at Madurai.

 Kashmir & Ladakh

-The state of Jammu & Kashmir (J&K) brings together three incredibly different worlds into one state.
-Hindu Jammu, the state's major railhead, is a busy hub for domestic pilgrims.
-Muslim Kashmir is India's Switzerland, attracting hoards of local tourists seeking cool summer air, alpine scenery and Srinagar’s romantic houseboat accommodation.
+The state of Jammu & Kashmir (J&K) brings together three incredibly different worlds.
+Hindu Jammu and Katra, in the south, are the state's rail hubs and a major draw for domestic pilgrims.
+Muslim Kashmir is India's Switzerland, attracting hordes of local tourists seeking cool summer air, alpine scenery and Srinagar’s romantic houseboat accommodation.

-India’s second-biggest city is a daily festival of human existence, simultaneously noble and squalid, cultured and desperate, decidedly futuristic while splendid in decay.
-By its old spelling, Calcutta conjures up images of human suffering to most Westerners.
-But locally, Kolkata is regarded as India’s intellectual and cultural capital.
+India’s third-largest city is a daily festival of human existence, simultaneously noble and squalid, cultured and desperate, decidedly futuristic while splendid in decay.
+By its old spelling, Calcutta readily conjures images of human suffering to most Westerners – although that's not a complete picture of this 330-year-old metropolis.